dispatch

 > No wrap-up Reviewer (D5): the Reviewer that previously sanity-checked the chore commit and memory entries is dropped.
 Wrap-up is mechanically verifiable — git status clean, task file absent, memory file present.
 The orchestrator's direct observation is sufficient.

+Normal (single-session) end-of-chain — Audit + Deploy gates.
 Dispatch is the endpoint of the auto-chain.
 Fire ONE AskUserQuestion with both questions in the questions[] array (D2 — combined gate).
 DOCTRINE rule 8 — structural gates always fire, never silently default.
-The AskUserQuestion tool accepts up to 4 questions per call; this combined gate uses 2 (audit + deploy).
+The AskUserQuestion tool accepts up to 4 questions per call; this combined gate uses 2 (audit + deploy) — or 3 when the chain is GitHub-native (gh_issue= chain arg present and pr=ask): question [3] is the PR exit below.
 Do not cram further unrelated questions here; the gate's scope is end-of-chain disposition only.
-In Codex, if the popup UI is unavailable, render both questions in one Hyperflow Question chat block and wait for the user's answers.
+On portable surfaces (Codex / OpenCode / Grok), if the popup UI is unavailable, render the questions in one Hyperflow Question chat block and wait for the user's answers.

-> DOCTRINE rule 8 preserved: both questions still fire; they just batch into one round-trip instead of two.
-Combined gate cuts human-in-the-loop latency by ~half at end-of-chain.
+> DOCTRINE rule 8 preserved: every gate question still fires; they just batch into one round-trip instead of two or three.
+Combined gate cuts human-in-the-loop latency at end-of-chain.

 ?
 End-of-chain gates